Night and Fog (1956 film): Filming

 The film draws on several sources, including black-and-white still images from various archives, excerpts from older black-and-white films from French, Soviet, and Polish newsreels, footage shot by detainees of the Westerbork internment camp in the Netherlands, or by the Allies' "clean-up" operations, plus new color and black-and-white footage filmed in 1955 at concentration camps.
 Resnais filmed his color sequences in Eastmancolor rather than Agfacolor, using the footage to contrast the desolate tranquility of several concentration camps — Auschwitz, Birkenau, Majdanek, Struthof, and Mauthausen — with the horrific events that occurred there during World War II, to muse on the diffusion of guilt, and to pose the question of responsibility.

 The film deals briefly with the conditions of prisoners, and shows disturbing footage of prisoners and dead victims in the camps.
 While Night and Fog states that the Nazis made soap from the corpses, giving the possible impression that this was done regularly, this claim is now considered untrue, with the exception of isolated cases.
 Researching and making the film were difficult for Resnais.
 He suffered nightmares during filming and found himself waking up screaming in the night.
 As Resnais began filming on site in Auschwitz, the nightmares ended.

 From 29 September to 4 October 1955, Resnais and his crew filmed at Auschwitz-Birkenau.
 They next shot scenes at Majdanek from 7 to 10 October.
 For the archival material, Resnais had to use black-and-white footage, but did not receive any from English, German or French military sources.
 Some of the stock footage in the film is from Michel and Wormser's exhibit.
-Other stock footage is from the Rijksinstituut voor Oorlogsdokumentatie (National institute for war documentation) in the Netherlands, and from French television, Gaumont Film Company, and the association of former deportees.
+Other stock footage is from the Rijksinstituut voor Oorlogsdokumentatie (National institute for war documentation) in the Netherlands, and from French television, Gaumont, and the association of former deportees.

 Cayrol was aided by mutual friend and film maker Chris Marker while writing the commentary that was spoken by actor Michel Bouquet.
 After viewing the images in the editing room, Cayrol became nauseated and was unable to write further.
 Marker's contribution was to adapt the written text to the rhythm of the images in the film.
 While editing the film, Resnais felt general discomfort, saying that he "had scruples, knowing that making the film more beautiful would make it more moving - it upset me".